caisa-lab/master-thesis-template/README.md

 # Master's Thesis Template for Overleaf (University of Bonn)
 This is an overleaf template for a Master's thesis at the University of Bonn.
 Feel free to clone the repository and make changes for your own purposes.

-You can use this [zip file](https://github.com/caisa-lab/master-thesis-template/blob/main/Template%20Bonn%20Master%20Thesis%20-%20Make%20a%20Copy%20then%20Edit.zip) to upload the template directly to overleaf.
+You can use this [zip file](https://github.com/caisa-lab/master-thesis-template/blob/main/Template%20Bonn%20Master%20Thesis%20-%20Make%20a%20Copy%20then%20Edit.zip) to upload the template directly to overleaf or make a copy of this [Overleaf project](https://www.overleaf.com/project/664204c20cb427e7f31314da) and edit it.

 ### Folder Structure
 * Appendices: Insert your appendix latex